erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 Pattern matching is happening by the types. `Node` type means any node is matched, some specific node type will require a specific match.

-Pattern can have bound variable names for both matched nodes and instuction parameters (if present).
+Pattern can have bound variable names for both matched nodes and instruction parameters (if present).

 Match: